SHEKHAWATI TOURISM GUIDE:

-The semi desert region of Shekhawati holds a fascination all of its own.
-‘The open-air art gallery’, as it is popularly called, is famous for the plethora of plain red havelis, all commendable pieces of the rich artistic tradition of this region.
+The semi-desert region of Shekhawati holds a fascination all of its own.
+‘The open-air art gallery’, as it is popularly called, is famous for the plethora of plain red Havelis, all commendable pieces of the rich artistic tradition of this region.
 ‘Shekhawati ‘, meaning “the land of Shekha ‘s dan ” derives its name from Rao Shekha (1433 AD-1488 AD) a scion of the Kachhwah family of Jaipur.
 Earlier a part of the former Jaipur state, it now comprises of the districts of Jhunjhunu and Sikar.

-Initially, the region had a blank monochromatic look but with subsequent historical and social developments, it has blossomed into a colourful profusion of art and life for almost 2 centuries from 1750 AD to 1930 AD.
+Initially, the region had a blank monochromatic look but with subsequent historical and social developments, it has blossomed into a colorful profusion of art and life for almost 2 centuries from 1750 AD to 1930 AD.

 Havelis at Shekhawati built by rich merchants of the region, display a unique architectural style that evolved around the courtyards to ensure safety and privacy of the women folk and protection from the heat of the long and harsh summers.

-The havelis, painted predominantly in blue, maroon, yellow green and indigo have beautiful wall paintings that adorn their walls.
+The Havelis, painted predominantly in blue, maroon, yellow-green and indigo have beautiful wall paintings that adorn their walls.